hummingbot/hummingbot-site/docs/strategies/index.md

 ### Script

-A [Script](/scripts) are the entry point for Hummingbot strategies.
+[Scripts](/scripts) are the entry point for Hummingbot strategies.
 They can range in complexity from a simple script that perform a single automated action to a script that loads multiple StrategyV2 controller configurations.
 A script's `on_tick` method defines the actions taken each clock tick, and it provides access to core Hummingbot components like connectors.

-See [Script Examples](/scripts/examples) for a full list of the current sample scripts in the Hummingbot codebase.
+See [Sample Scripts](/scripts/examples) for a full list of the current scripts in the Hummingbot codebase.
 These examples show you how to:

 - Execute V2 strategies
 - Download order book data